RandyKnapp/ValheimMods/EpicLoot/info.md

 The int value of the type is displayed in parentheses after the name.

   * **Display Text:** This text appears in the tooltip for the magic item, with {0:?} replaced with the rolled value for the effect, formatted using the shown C# string format.
   * **Allowed Item Types:** This effect may only be rolled on items of a the types in this list.
-When this list is empty, this is usually done because this is a special effect type added programatically or currently not allowed to roll.
+When this list is empty, this is usually done because this is a special effect type added programmatically  or currently not allowed to roll.
   * **Requirement:** A function called when attempting to add this effect to an item.
 The `Requirement` function must return true for this effect to be able to be added to this magic item.
   * **Value Per Rarity:** This effect may only be rolled on items of a rarity included in this table.
-The value is rolled using a linear distribution between Min and Max and divisble by the Increment.
+The value is rolled using a linear distribution between Min and Max and divisible by the Increment.

 Some lists of effect types are used in requirements to consolidate code.
 They are: PhysicalDamageEffects, ElementalDamageEffects, and AllDamageEffects.
 Included here for your reference: